-A journey around the awesome Arctic region of the Svalbard Islands, an archipelago in the Arctic Ocean and just 600 miles from the North Pole, will take you into a remote area which is a breeding ground for polar bears, reindeer, seabirds as well as other marine animals.
+A journey around the awesome Arctic region of the Svalbard Islands, an archipelago in the Arctic Ocean and just 600 miles from the North Pole, will take you into a remote area that is a breeding ground for polar bears, reindeer, seabirds, and other marine animals.

 Essential Basic-Layer Thermals

-The secret to knowing what to pack for the Arctic is to invest in warm wool or polyester basic-layer items like a thermal vest and long-johns.
+The secret to knowing what to pack for the Arctic is to invest in warm wool or polyester basic-layer items such as a thermal vest and long johns.
 Avoid cotton thermals as these absorb moisture and you'll end up being chilly.
-With these polyester or wool thermals close to your skin, you can then wear zip up tops and jackets over them which can be discarded one by one as the weather warms.
+With these polyester or wool thermals close to your skin, you can then wear zip-up tops and jackets over them, which you can discard one by one as the weather warms.

-People don't only travel to the Arctic for the wildlife and remoteness, there are those who love experiencing city life too.
-On the island of Tromsoya, off Norway's coast, Tromso is a buzzing city 280 miles north of the Arctic Circle.
+People don't only travel to the Arctic for wildlife and remoteness; there are those who love experiencing city life, too.
+On the island of Tromsoya, off the coast of Norway, Tromso is a buzzing city 280 miles north of the Arctic Circle.
 While the sun doesn't rise here from November to mid-January, there is much to lighten up the lives of the locals as well as holidaymakers looking for lively entertainment in a city that hardly sleeps.
-Indoors are artificially heated, and you can still look stylish by simply removing some of your heavier outer layers for an evening of entertainment indoors.
+Indoors are artificially heated, and you can still look stylish by simply removing some of your heavier outer layers for an evening of indoor entertainment.

-Some people scoff at the idea of packing in rubber boots for an Arctic getaway but you won't regret it.
-Some of your Arctic adventures will include visiting wildlife colonies for instance in a Zodiac inflatable and if you don't want your feet to freeze off when you step off one into the icy water, then rubber boots are simply must-haves.
+Some people scoff at the idea of packing rubber boots for an Arctic getaway, but you won't regret it.
+Some of your Arctic adventures might include visiting wildlife colonies in a Zodiac inflatable, and if you don't want your feet to freeze off when you step off one into the icy water, then rubber boots are simply must-haves.
 They also come in handy on Arctic cruises.

 Pack Your Warmest Goose Down Coat

-If you are going to be in bitterly cold weather in the Arctic, knowing what to pack for the Arctic after the thermal basic-layer vest and long-johns are included, is a warm jacket.
-A goose down jacket which is water- and windproof but also lightweight and breathable will meet all your Arctic exploration needs.
+If you are going to be in bitterly cold weather in the Arctic, knowing what to pack for the Arctic after the thermal basic-layer vest and long johns are included, is a warm jacket.
+A goose down jacket that is water- and windproof but also lightweight and breathable will meet all your Arctic exploration needs.
 These jackets are available in trendy colors for men and women and come with sturdy zips, making them easy to pull on and off as you need.

-Heaps of people dream of snowy holiday experiences, and knowing what to pack for the Arctic will include some must-haves which will protect you from extreme exposure to the cold, and with careful thought, won't take up a whole lot of space in your travel bags.
+Many people dream of snowy holiday experiences, and knowing what to pack for the Arctic will include some must-haves that will protect you from extreme exposure to the cold, and with careful thought, won't take up a whole lot of space in your travel bags.